Residential · 19 May 2026

 The seasonal myth

 In other words, every season hands you a trade-off rather than an edge.
 More stock comes with more competition; less competition comes with less stock.
-Across the year, these effects largely cancel out, and the market is fairly consistent season to season.
+Across the year, these effects largely offset one another for the patient buyer.
 There is no month on the calendar where bargains reliably hide.

 The real cost of waiting

 The deeper problem with market timing is that waiting is not free.
 It only feels free.
-While capital sits on the sidelines, three meters keep running.
+While capital sits on the sidelines, two pressures keep working against the buyer who delays.

-• Capital growth missed.
-In a market that has averaged strong long-term appreciation, every year out of the market is a year of compounding foregone.
+- • Capital growth missed.
+In a market that has grown substantially over the long run, every year out of the market is a year of compounding foregone.

-• Inflation.
-Cash waiting for the perfect moment quietly loses purchasing power, while property has historically acted as an effective inflation hedge.
+- • Inflation.
+Cash waiting for the perfect moment quietly loses purchasing power, while property has historically held its value in real terms over long periods.

 There is also a structural point that timing strategies ignore.
 Property prices do not move in isolation.
 When prices fall meaningfully, it is usually because the economy has deteriorated, which means rates, lending conditions and your own circumstances have typically worsened too.
 The fantasy scenario, in which prices drop 15 percent while your borrowing power and job security remain pristine, almost never materialises.
 The market's bad moments tend to be everyone's bad moments.